-Two major North American VPN providers are pulling their servers out of Hong Kong now that Beijing has assumed more direct control of the nominally autonomous former British colony.
+Two major North American best VPN providers are pulling their servers out of Hong Kong now that Beijing has assumed more direct control of the nominally autonomous former British colony.

 "Effective immediately, Private Internet Access (PIA) is wiping and shutting down our VPN servers located in Hong Kong in response to the new Chinese national security law foisted by fiat on Hong Kong," the U.S.-based service Private Internet Access announced in a blog post yesterday (opens in new tab) (July 14).

 Private Internet Access isn't the only VPN provider to make such a move.
 "Starting today, TunnelBear will be disabling its Hong Kong servers in order to ensure the safety of our users," the Toronto-based VPN provider TunnelBear, a subsidiary of U.S. antivirus giant McAfee, said in a blog post Monday (opens in new tab) (July 13).

 - Save your cash with a free VPN

 - Latest: OnePlus Nord pre-orders are open again for 24 hours

 On July 1, a new Chinese law (opens in new tab) went into effect in Hong Kong that effectively nullifies many of the free-speech and free-assembly safeguards that Beijing was supposed to respect until 2047, according to the agreement made with Britain when the city-state reverted to Chinese sovereignty in 1997.

 As a result, the U.S. government announced that it would no longer share sensitive technologies with Hong Kong-based companies, a tacit declaration that the U.S. no longer recognizes Hong Kong as separate from mainland China.

 "China's new national security law allows law enforcement to seize servers located in Hong Kong without a warrant and otherwise execute warrantless interception of communications," the Private Internet Access blog post said.